ericmjl/broad-research-fellows/01-research-statement.md

 **Proposed work:** Protein structures are a natural extension of chemical graphs, where nodes are amino acids and edges are biochemical interactions between them.
 In collaboration with David Duvenaud of the Harvard Intelligent and Probabilistic Systems group, I am currently developing software that converts protein structures into a graph representation and a software package that enables general purpose deep learning on graphs.
 While both are currently unpublished work, I am actively working on these two pieces of software, with code publicly available on GitHub (#link), with considerable performance progress being made.

-We will begin with maturing the graph deep learning software for use with our influenza replication phenotyping data; preliminary work on predicting HIV-1 protease drug resistance has shown great promise.
+I will begin with maturing the graph deep learning software for use with our influenza replication phenotyping data; preliminary work on predicting HIV-1 protease drug resistance has shown great promise.
 The goal here is to identify the deep convolutional network architectures that can most accurately predict quantitative replication phenotype from modelled structure.
-We will leverage the computational resources that we have access to, including the Broad and BioMicroCenter (MIT) compute clusters, as well as on-demand commercially-available cloud compute capacity (where necessary).
+I will leverage the computational resources that I have access to, including the Broad and BioMicroCenter (MIT) compute clusters, as well as on-demand commercially-available cloud compute capacity (where necessary).

 A medium-term goal will be to pair the computational efforts with the diverse experimental data generated to train models for each protein's set of measures phenotypes.
-For single proteins/complexes with multiple measured phenotypes, we will experiment with multi-task learning, in which we simultaneously learn multiple measured phenotypes for the same sequence.
+For single proteins/complexes with multiple measured phenotypes, I will experiment with multi-task learning, simultaneously learn multiple measured phenotypes for the same sequence.

-By training regression models on multiple viral phenotypes, we will gain the capacity to quantitatively map the risk profile of newly emerged viruses.
+By training regression models on multiple viral phenotypes, I will gain the capacity to quantitatively map the risk profile of newly emerged viruses.
 As a long-term goal, I envision that these models, which are trained on mechanistically relevant data, can form the foundation of hierarchical models of pathogen biology and risk.

 Beyond the application to viral phenotype prediction, machine learning on graph-structured data is a very new field of research, with only a handful of pre-print manuscripts available this year (#cite arXiv papers).
 Because of the novelty of this field, we expect to make substantial contributions in the application of deep learning to graph-structured data in general.